citizenfx/natives/VEHICLE/SetVehicleEngineHealth.md

 300.0: Engine is smoking and losing functionality
 1000.0: Engine is perfect

-It must be entered as a minority.
-If integer, the engine health is set to 0.0
+Health must be entered as a floating point.
+If a whole integer is passed, the engine health is set to 0.0
 ```

 ## Parameters